Infersync vs Monday: engineering-specific autopilot or general project management?

 Does Infersync work for non-engineering teams?

 No. Infersync is engineering-team-specific by design.
-The cost-per-feature analytics, GitHub two-way sync, AI COO assignment ranker, and capacity-vs-leave linkage all assume an engineering team working out of GitHub.
+The real cost per task, GitHub two-way sync, autopilot assignment ranker, and leave-aware availability all assume an engineering team working out of GitHub.
 For cross-functional teams, Monday is the right answer; for engineering teams specifically, Infersync is.

 How does the AI compare?